 Hospice care focuses on pain management and comfort care at the end of life.
-Hospice care is typically reserved for people who have fewer than six months to live.
+Hospice care is typically reserved for people who have less than six months to live.
 Because this time frame can be difficult to predict in end-stage Alzheimer's, hospice care is generally considered appropriate when a person who has end-stage Alzheimer's:

-- Has lost the ability to communicate in any meaningful way
+- Has lost the ability to communicate

-- Can no longer walk without assistance
+- Can no longer walk

 Hospice care can be provided anywhere, including a nursing home.
 If your loved one lives longer than six months after starting hospice care, the benefit can be extended.
 Likewise, you can choose to stop hospice care at any time.

-Palliative care — which aims to improve quality of life for people who have advanced illnesses — also may be appropriate.
+Palliative care — which aims to improve quality of life for people who have advanced illnesses — also might be appropriate.
 Unlike hospice care, palliative care is available at any time during a serious or life-threatening illness.
 It's offered in conjunction with other medical treatment and is meant to help ease symptoms, relieve pain, address spiritual and psychological concerns, and maintain dignity and comfort.

 Connect through the senses